Analog Man Vintage guitar effects

 Update 5/02 : We had some cool transistors pulled from Farfisa organs for the SUN FACE.
 We call this version the PATGOD (Piper at the Gates of Dawn) in reverence to Pink Floyd, on whose album you will hear tons of reverb-drenched Farfisa organs which have nothing at all to do with fuzzfaces...

 Update 7/02 : We finally scored some original 1960s NKT-275 transistors from the UK, after a search which took over nine years!
-We will now be offering these optionally in our mods and Sun Face pedals for an additional charge, while they last.
-There is also a BIAS trim pot included on the Sun Face with the NKT-275 transistors so you can tune them in perfectly.
+We will now be offering these optionally in our mods and Sun Face pedals for an additional charge.

 Update 8/02 : We can now offer the mods on the "Jimi Hendrix" JH2 model black fuzz face style ROUND pedal.
 Not the little red square pedal.
 We will install our SUNFACE board as we do in the new Dunlop Fuzzfaces.
 We also disconnect the power jack as it has the wrong polarity for a germanium fuzz.
 Same price as the new style Dunlop Fuzzface mod.